adamwitzel/theList/README.md

 # theList

-A List intended initally to provide vocabulary for describing primarily fantasy worlds.
+A List intended initially to provide vocabulary for describing worlds.
 The scope of the project has since expanded to provide general reference as well.
 By its nature this list can never be fully correct or complete.